- USA Overview

 Best known of the Oregon regions is the Willamette Valley source of very good Pinot Noir as well as fresh aromatic whites and good Chardonnay.
 Because of the size of the region and its variation in soil and climate six new smaller AVAs have also now been established.
 These are the Yamhill-Carlton District, the Ribbon Ridge, the Chehalem Mountains.
 The Dundee Hills, McMinnville and the Eola-Amity Hills.
 There are several other AVAs to the south, including the Umpqua Valley with some exciting reds and whites, Red Hills Douglas County and in the far south of the state Rogue Valley with some striking Gewürztraminer and Pinot Gris and Applegate Valley.
 In the north-east both the Columbia and Walla valley AVAs extend over the state line, although there are few wineries based on the Oregon side.

 The vineyard area is vast and dominated by the giant Columbia Valley AVA, within which there are two sub-AVAs, the Yakima Valley to the west and the Walla Valley in the east.
 A newly established AVA close to the coast is Puget Sound, yet it appears to be too cool and damp to provide wines of any substance.
 The Columbia Valley by contrast is dry and necessarily irrigated.
 Excellent Bordeaux and Rhône-style reds are produced along with good Chardonnay.

 The Other States

 The most state away from the west coast is Virginia with the key AVAs Middleburg and Monticello.
-New York State is also important, the notable appellations are Finger Lakes, Hudson River, Long Island and the The North Fork of Long Island.
-A small number of good wines are also made in Arizona in Cochise County and the Sonoita AVA.
+New York State is also important, the notable appellations are Finger Lakes, Hudson River, Long Island and the North Fork of Long Island.
+A few numbers of good wines are also made in Arizona in Cochise County and the Sonoita AVA.
 Maryland is also a good small source, while Idaho is significant for volume.